 Full name is Thomas Andrew Pomeranz.
 Signed by Chuck Bartlett (Indians).
 Married Carolyn Esserman in November 2016.
-At Collierville (TN) High School, went 20-6 with 11 saves, a 2.21 ERA, and 312 SO in 181.0 IP.
-Selected by TEX in the 12th round of the 2007 June Draft but decided to attend the University of Mississippi...
-Named Southeastern Conference Pitcher of the Year and earned All-America honors from the National Collegiate Baseball Writers Association as a junior...As a freshman, was named a Freshman All-American and All-SEC Freshman.
-Older brother, Stuart, was drafted in the 2nd round of the 2003 June Draft by STL...Father, Mike, lettered 4 years at Ole Miss and was selected in the 13th round of the 1988 June Draft by MIN...Uncle, Pat, also lettered 4 years at Ole Miss and was selected in the 18th round of the 1983 June Draft by CWS.
+Selected by TEX in the 12th round of the 2007 June Draft but decided to attend the University of Mississippi.
+Named Southeastern Conference Pitcher of the Year and earned All-America honors from the National Collegiate Baseball Writers Association as a junior.
+Named a 2005 Freshman All-American and All-SEC Freshman...At Collierville (TN) High School, went 20-6 with 11 saves, a 2.21 ERA, and 312 SO in 181.0 IP.
+His older brother, Stuart, was selected in the 2nd round of the 2003 June Draft by STL.
+His father, Mike, lettered 4 years at Ole Miss.
+His uncle, Pat, also lettered 4 years at Ole Miss and was selected in the 18th round of the 1983 June Draft by CWS.

 Split the season between SD and BOS, going 11-12 with a 3.32 ERA (63 ER/170.2 IP), 186 SO, and a .217 opponent AVG over a career-high 30 starts and 1 relief appearance...Selected by Manager Terry Collins to replace Noah Syndergaard on the NL All-Star roster, his 1st career selection.
 Ranked among ML leaders in opponent AVG (9th), SO/9.0 IP (10th, 9.81), SO (18th), and ERA (20th).
 Allowed 2 or fewer ER in 20 of his 30 starts, including 7 starts with 0 ER allowed...Made 6 starts with 0 ER and 3 or fewer hits allowed, tied for 3rd-most in MLB (Kershaw-8, Arrieta-7, Hellickson-6).
 Ranked among ML leaders on the road with a 2.75 ERA (6th), a .198 opponent AVG (3rd), and 9.47 SO/9.0 IP (16th)...Allowed 2 or fewer runs in 13 of his 16 road starts.
 Prior to joining BOS, his 1.70 ERA (10 ER/53.0 IP) through 5/23 was the 3rd-lowest through 9 starts in Padres history behind Randy Jones (1.54 in 1975) and Jake Peavy (1.64 in 2007).
 Won his Padres debut on 4/9 at COL (5.0 IP, 2 ER, 7 SO)...Struck out 10 in his home debut vs. PIT, his 1st career double-digit strikeout performance and the 1st by a Padres left-hander since Eric Stults on 5/29/13 vs. SEA (12).
 Recorded 31 SO over his first 4 starts with the Padres...According to STATS, was the 3rd-highest total by a Padre through his first 4 starts of a season, trailing only Jake Peavy in 2005 (34) and Stan Spencer in 2000 (32).
 In 5 May starts, held opponents to a .1452 AVG, the 3rd-best mark among ML qualifiers in the month behind only Marco Estrada (.138) and Clayton Kershaw (.1446).
 Had a career-best 18.0-inning scoreless streak from 5/1-18...Recorded 10 SO on 5/11 at CHC (6.0 IP, 3 H, 0 R).
 On 6/25 at CIN, scattered 3 hits over 7.0 shutout innings and went 2-for-3 at the plate with a HR, the 2nd of his career...Became the 1st SD starter to throw 7.0+ shutout innings and hit a HR since Mat Latos on 7/8/10 at WSH.
 In his final start with SD on 7/7 at LAD, allowed just 2 hits over 7.0 scoreless frames.
 In the 1st half of the season, started 5 of the 6 games in which the Padres shut out their opponent.
 Made his All-Star Game debut on 7/12 at Petco Park...Pitched a scoreless 4th inning, retiring Salvador Perez, Jose Altuve, and Mike Trout, and allowing a single to Jackie Bradley Jr. Acquired by the Red Sox from San Diego on 7/14 in exchange for minor league RHP Anderson Espinoza.
 At the time of his trade on 7/14, led NL starters with a .184 opponent AVG and ranked among ML leaders with a 2.47 ERA (7th), a .288 opponent SLG (4th), and a .555 opponent OPS (2nd)...Was 1 of 4 ML starters with an opponent AVG under .200 and more than 10.0 SO/9.0 IP (10.2), joining Clayton Kershaw, Danny Salazar, and Max Scherzer.
 Made his Red Sox debut at Fenway Park on 7/20 vs. SF and left with an 8-5 lead (3.0 IP, 5 ER).
 Allowed 3 or fewer runs in each of 7 starts from 8/4-9/5, a career-long streak...Went 2-2 with a 2.76 ERA (13 ER/42.1 IP) over that stretch, striking out 44 and walking just 14.
 On 8/10, gave up 1 run in 5.1 IP vs. NYY, his 3rd straight start against the Yankees with 1 or 0 ER allowed.
 Earned his 1st win with BOS on 8/15 at CLE, allowing 2 ER in a career-high 7.2 IP.
 On 8/20 at DET, was removed from the game after 5.0 innings as the result of a 1:11 rain delay...Needed only 51 pitches to get through 5.0 innings, allowing just 4 base runners (4 H, 0 BB, 0 HBP) and earning his 10th win.
 Struck out a career-high 11 batters on 8/25 at TB...Joined Pedro Martinez (3 times) and Josh Beckett (once) as the only Red Sox with 11+ SO in a game at Tropicana Field (later joined by Eduardo Rodriguez).
 Made his 1st relief appearance of the season on 10/2 vs. TOR, striking out 2 batters over 1.1 perfect frames.
 POSTSEASON: Pitched in the postseason for the 1st time in his career...Recorded 2.1 scoreless innings of relief in Game 1 of the ALDS at CLE (3 H, BB, 5 SO)...Also appeared in relief in Game 3 (1.1 IP, H, 2 ER, HR, BB, 2 SO).